mmlacak/crochess/ws/libcrochess/docs/2_memory.md

 to their name, depending if they are just output parameter, or input + output one, e.g.
 `char * str__io`.

-Output parameter, i.e. one named with `__o`, is is also implicitly optional, so `char * str__o` is treated the same as `char * str__od`. <br />
+Output parameter, i.e. one named with `__o`, is also implicitly optional, so `char * str__o` is treated the same as `char * str__od`. <br />
-Input / ouput parameter is implicitly mandatory, and has to have `__d` appended to its name if its optional, like so `char * str__iod`.
+Input / output parameter is implicitly mandatory, and has to have `__d` appended to its name if its optional, like so `char * str__iod`.

 ### Ownership transfer parameters